wessware/wessware/README.md

 #### 5. <ins>A deep dive into a Visualization of Loan Data using R.</ins>
 ##### <ins>Overview:</ins>
-This project aimed at exploring the robustness of R in data analysis and data visualization.
-The loan dataset used in previous projects was utilized.
+This project explored the robustness of R in data analysis and data visualization on a generic dataset.
 ##### <ins>Insights:</ins>
++ I discovered that other Python, R is an effective and robust language for Exploratory Data Analysis(EDA) & data visualization.
++ R carries comes with additional libraries, packages, and methods that allow for tweaks, better visuals, and better insights compared with Python.

 ##### Tools & Methods: R, Jupyter Notebooks, Mean Matching, Kaggle.